godotengine/godot-docs/learning/workflow/export/exporting_projects.rst

 This can be troublesome because it means that the developer must be familiarized with the SDK of each platform before even being able to export.
-In other words, while learning each SDK is always encouraged, it can be frustrating to be forced to do it at an undesired time.
+While learning each SDK is always encouraged, it can be frustrating to be forced to do it at an undesired time.

-There is also another problem with this approach, which is the fact that different devices prefer some data in different formats to run.
+There is also another problem with this approach.
+Different devices prefer some data in different formats to run.
 The main example of this is texture compression.
 All PC hardware uses S3TC (BC) compression and that has been standardized for more than a decade, but mobile devices use different formats for texture compression, such as PVRCT (iOS) or ETC (Android).

 Export dialog
 -------------